 Subway, Quizno’s, Jersey Mike’s, Jimmy John’s, Togo’s, Firehouse Subs, Blimpie, Capriotti’s

-Subway & Quizno’s are out right off the bat, because those restaurants are trash that should be burned down.
-I highly encourage any young children who might be reading this dumb nonsense to go burn down their local Subway or Quizno’s.
+Subway & Quizno’s are out right off the bat.
+I should hardly think that I have to explain why.
 I’m a big fan of Blimpie (though admittedly not very common on the west coast) and Jersey Mike’s.
 Capriotti’s is not particularly my favorite, but they have those bigass salads and that seems like a good way to break up meals if I’m eating there every day forever.
 I’ll give Capriotti’s their Thanksgiving sando though.
 That shit is pure fire.

 You may remember Boston Market from when I was talking shit about them earlier.
 I first ate at Boston Market in college after somebody told me it would help me get through my Koo Koo Roo withdrawals.
 They were so fucking wrong.